 Recovering from Alcoholism and Gambling Addiction

 If you, or someone you know, are suffering from alcoholism and a gambling addiction, they can be treated at the same time.
 Being honest and admitting that you are having problems related to drinking and gambling is the first step on the path to recovery.
-If you are ready to take that first step, or just need some guidance, then reach out to a dedicated treatment specialist.
+If you are ready to take that first step, or just need some guidance, then reach out to a dedicated treatment provider.
 They are there to help people get their lives back.